khanonjs/khanon.js-website/public/tutorials/03-app-workflow.md

 # Overview
-In this tutorial we will see how to manage the workflow of an application simulating a video game workflow.
+Manage the workflow of an application simulating a video game workflow.

 Repository and documentation [here](https://github.com/khanonjs/khanon.js-tutorials/tree/main/03-app-workflow).